Defective Products and Product Liability Lawsuits

 • Marketing defects

 A defective design means there was a problem with the original design of the product.
-This generally involves showing there was a safer alternative design.
-For example, an airbag that fails to deploy on time in a car accident could indicate a problem with the product’s design.
+This generally involves showing an alternative design that’s safer.
+For example, an airbag that fails to deploy on time in a car accident could show a problem with the product’s design.

 A marketing defect is generally a failure to warn of a defect.
 Products may have an inherent danger based on their intended use or design.
-For example, if you are buying a kitchen knife, there is an inherent danger of a sharp blade.
-However, manufacturers may have a duty to warn consumers about unexpected dangers with an adequate warning label.
+For example, a kitchen knife with a sharp blade has an inherent danger.
+But manufacturers may have a duty to warn consumers about unexpected dangers with an adequate warning label.

 Examples of Product Liability Cases

-You may not hear about an individual incident involving a defective product.
-However, some product liability claims cause thousands of serious injuries and even some deaths.
+You may not hear about just one incident involving a defective product.
+But some product liability claims cause thousands of serious injuries—even some deaths.
 Examples of some product liability cases include:

 • Asbestos exposure